IT-Academy-BCN/ita-challenges-backend/GUIDELINES.md

 5. Execute the following command to see if the user has been created successfully:

          show users

 6. Exit the MongoDB terminal by typing the following command:

          exit

-7. Move the "load-data" file from folder mongodb.init to folder "mongodb-test-data".
-   If you are use Windows, use the '.bat' file, while if you are using Mac or Linux, the file '.sh'.

-8. In the normal terminal, navigate to the mongodb-test-data folder using the 'cd' command.

-9. To import the document, execut the following command:

-   · Windows:

-         load-data.bat

-   · Mac o Linux:

-         ./load-data.sh
+7. Connect to Mongo (maybe with MongoDB Compass) with user created at point 4

+8. Create the collections "challenges", "languages" and "solutions" at "challenges" database.

-   if you receive a permission denied message, grant execute permission to the file with the following command:
+9. Import the data from each collection, following option "Add Data" at Compass.
+Or, if you prefer, you can use the terminal with the following command:

-         chmod +x load-data.sh

-10. Then, move the "load-data.bat" or "load-data.sh" file back to its original folder, "mongodb.init".
+         mongoimport --db challenges --collection challenges --file challenges.json --jsonArray --username admin_challenge --password BYBcMJEEWw5egRUo mongoimport --db challenges --collection languages --file languages.json --jsonArray --username admin_challenge --password BYBcMJEEWw5egRUo mongoimport --db challenges --collection solutions --file solutions.json --jsonArray --username admin_challenge --password BYBcMJEEWw5egRUo

-11. Open Mongodb Compass, do a "Reload data" and will see the data base correctly imported.
+10. Start MongoDB Compass, click on "Reload Data" and you should see the database correctly imported.

 <hr/>